a2o/snoopy/README.md

 #### 5.3.1 Download options

-You can download snoopy release tarballs from this location: http://source.a2o.si/download/snoopy/
+You can download Snoopy release tarballs from this location: http://source.a2o.si/download/snoopy/

 Alternatively you can download it from GitHub, by selecting a release tag at